leloco/leoneifler.dev/content/blog/host-your-own-cloud-self-hosting-nextcloud-on-proxmox-made-easy-part-1/index.md

 Click on `Confirm`, review the settings, check `Start after created,` and then click `Finish`.
 Depending on your hardware, after a short while you’ll see the output `OK`.

+In the Proxmox GUI, select your container, go to `Options`, and set `Start at boot` to `Yes` — this ensures it starts automatically when the server reboots.

-<br> Great!
-Now it’s time to log in to the container and start working.
+<br>Great!
+You're now ready to log into the container and get to work.

 ## Configure container